Web Hosting Performance Test: 120 Days of Real Data

 - Signup date: September 1, 2024

-- Domain: testsite-bh-2024.com (purchased separately from Namecheap for $9.88 to keep domain separate from hosting)
+- Domain: testsite-bh-2024.com (purchased separately from Namecheap for $9.88 to keep the domain separate from hosting)

 - Plan cost: $2.95/month × 12 months = $35.40 paid upfront